admatic-tool/resilient-worker/README.md

 ## SQS
 **Experimental**

-The sqs worker will load your credendials by your **aws credential file** or by envvars:
+The SQS worker will load your credendials from an **aws credential file** or from envvars:
   - AWS_ACCESS_KEY_ID
   - AWS_SECRET_ACCESS_KEY